davehorton/packer-homer/README.md

 ```

 ### variables
-There are many variables that can be specified on the `packer build` command line; however defaults (which are shown below) are appropriate for building an "all in one" jambonz server, so you generally should not need to specify values.
+There are many variables that can be specified on the `packer build` command line; however defaults (which are shown below) are appropriate for building an "all in one" homer server that includes influxdb and telegraf.

 ```
 "region": "us-east-1"